RightsandWrongsgit/ARMTEC/codeexamples/html.md

 <br>

 ### List Group
-Sometimes a list of items might better be presented in groups from an option select box...
+Sometimes a list of items might better be presented in groups from an option select box.
+The code shown here works in a true HTML environment and can be confirmed on [CodePen](https://codepen.io/pietrobok/pen/OPMyJN).
+However, in the markup only GitHub pages is doesn't present full functionality for demo purposes here.

-{% set html %}
-<label for="countries">Choose a country:</label>
+`<label for="countries">Choose a country:</label>
 <select name="country" id="countries">
   <option value="">--Please choose a country--
   </option>